Relative p-adic Hodge theory: Foundations: Algebro-geometric preliminaries

 To check full faithfulness in case (b), note that for $U,V \in \FEt(R)$ and $\overline{e}\in (U/IU) \otimes_{R/IR} (V/IV)$ an idempotent element, by Lemma~\ref{L:unique idempotent lifting} there is at most one idempotent $e \in U \otimes_R V$ lifting $\overline{e}$.
-Moreover, because $I$ is contained in the Jacobson radical of $R$, an element of $R$ is a unit if and only if its image in $R/I$ is a unit.
+Moreover, because $I$ is contained in the Jacobson radical of $R$, for any invertible module $M$ over $R$, every element of $M$ which generates $M/I$ also generates $M$ by Nakayama's lemma.
 We may thus apply (a) to deduce the claim. \end{proof}

 \begin{defn} A pair $(R,I)$ consisting of a ring $R$ and an ideal $I \subseteq R$ is said to be \emph{henselian} if the following conditions hold. \begin{enumerate} \item[(a)] The ideal $I$ is contained in the Jacobson radical of $R$. \item[(b)] For any monic $f \in R[T]$, any factorization $\overline{f} = \overline{g} \overline{h}$ in $(R/I)[T]$ with $\overline{g}, \overline{h}$ monic and coprime lifts to a factorization $f = gh$ in $R[T]$. \end{enumerate} For example, if $R$ is $I$-adically complete, then $(R,I)$ is henselian by the usual proof of Hensel's lemma.
 A local ring $R$ with maximal ideal $\gothm$ is \emph{henselian} if the pair $(R,\gothm)$ is henselian. \end{defn}